 How The Place for Good Counsel℠ Can Help

 First and foremost we can help all clients with a thoughtful consultation.
 In a consultation we ask you a lot of questions, to get a good grounding of your situation and concern, and you pepper us with questions.
 Then we discuss options or ideas for moving forward.

 It seems almost too simple, to have a consultation with an attorney.
 But we take it seriously and so should you.
 Far too many people don’t get legal advice when they need it, and sometimes, sadly, they pay a big price for delay or neglect–or reliance on non-attorney advisors.

 During a consultation or initial meeting, we might even do quick research on the spot, answer your questions, direct you to other outside resources, and set up a possible plan of action.

-You are not obligated to hire us for anything further, and we are not obligated to represent you further, unless we both agree, and make arrangements to set out the attorney client relationship.
+When you arrange for a consultation with us, you are not obligated to hire us for anything further, and we are not obligated to represent you further, unless we both agree.

 Of course, as in most law firms, we can do much more than a consultation.
 We can appear in court, and at administrative hearings to protect your interests and represent you.
 We can draft documents to help achieve your goals, and we can negotiate or mediate or arbitrate issues too.
 We can advise you on a course of action, counsel you, and help you develop a strategy.
 We do much work on an hourly basis, but we also do some work on a flat fee basis.